 Native plants alone may not be the best option for supporting pollinating insects in UK gardens!

-Well, yes, but non-native plants alone DEFINITELY aren’t.
+Well, yes, but non-natives alone DEFINITELY aren’t.
 I can’t see the headline reading “Exotic plants alone are definitely not the best option for supporting pollinating insects in UK gardens” Perhaps I’m just being over-sensitive, or perhaps not.
-The RHS are hardly likely to discourage people from growing exotic plants, after all – it’s what they do.
+The RHS are hardly likely to discourage people from growing exotic cultivars, after all – it’s what they do.

-Secondly, identifying plants which provide the “best” nectar and pollen for certain pollinators is very helpful, but it’s not the bee all (geddit?) and end all.
+Secondly, identifying what provides the “best” nectar and pollen for certain pollinators is very helpful, but it’s not the bee all (geddit?) and end all.
 Take butterflies, for example.

 Like some solitary bees and many other “bugs” they have developed relationships with very specific plants.
 In the case of butterflies it’s as food plants for their caterpillars; Yellow Brimstone caterpillars eat Buckthorn, for example.
 I know some butterflies and moths can adapt to non-native plants, but not all.
 It’s also true that some of our own insects like non-native plants for non dietary reasons; the wool carder bee just loves Stachys byzantina, with which it lines its nest.

 In other words, choosing plants for bugs is not just about native v. non-native or pollen and nectar.
 It’s more complicated than that.
 As usual.

 Today’s papers reported on an RHS study which looks at “whether the geographical origin of garden plants makes a difference to the abundance and diversity of garden invertebrates.”
 According to the Independent: